cbonoz/theta24/README.md

 When a request is received, the owner of the page immediately receives the donation and an event is emitted from the smart contract with information about the request.

-With CreatorMatch, creators can showcase their projects and connect with sponsors without revealing sensitive financial information.
+With CreatorPage, creators can showcase their projects and connect with sponsors without revealing sensitive financial information.
 Smart contracts ensure that videos are securely managed, with users able to visit the page and make donations alongside specific video or content requests.

 ### Example creator page

 Contract: https://testnet-blockscout.theta.com/address/0x9189c7722C0B815cd3752d559aD10980E20e59B4

-Creator page: https://creatormatch.vercel.app/creator/0x9189c7722C0B815cd3752d559aD10980E20e59B4 (only viewable with designated recipient address).
+Creator page: https://creatorpage.vercel.app/creator/0x9189c7722C0B815cd3752d559aD10980E20e59B4 (only viewable with designated recipient address).

 ### Example use case